 Memory isn’t simply a passive development.
 Your baby is actively capturing information soon after birth, and working to process, understand, and store that information.
 By the time you meet your newborn, his brain is already hard at work—and his ability to learn and remember continues to grow just as he does.
-Find out more about your child’s memory, and how you can help boost his thought retention.
+Find out more about your child’s memory, and how you can help support his thought retention.

 Short-Term Memory Development

 In your baby’s first months, he is working hard to figure out the world around him, all while absorbing language and reaching developmental milestones.
 Memory helps attract him to new things and sustain his attention throughout his first year of life.

 Then, at 8 to 12 months, your baby’s ability to remember people and places seems to take a giant leap forward.
 This is known as short-term memory.
 It helps explain why separation anxiety takes hold—your baby remembers you and other familiar things even when you’re not there, and he becomes upset by your absence.

 Long-Term Memory Development